Operators and functions to use in Cedar

 };

 The description so far is from the perspective of evaluation.
 From the perspective of policy validation, the situation is a little different.
-In general, the validator will reject any expression e1 || e2 that would evaluate to an error due to either e1 or e2 not having Boolean type.
+In general, the validator will reject any expression e1 || e2 that would evaluate to an error due to either e1 or e2 not having boolean type.
 The validator sometimes is able to take short-circuiting into account, as discussed using the examples below.

 More Examples: